numynox/talasius/content/info/activities/hikes/index.en.md

 {{< hike-badges start="Zone" distance="40 min" duration="3.5 h" ascent="600 m" >}}

-For the best view of Lake Iseo, you absolutely must go up **Corna Trentapassi**.
-It's a steep climb, but believe us, the 360-degree panorama from the summit is absolutely worth it.
+For one of the best views of Lake Iseo, you must go up **Corna Trentapassi**.
+It's a steep climb, but the 360-degree panorama from the summit is worth it.
 You have the whole lake and Monte Isola laid out before you.
-Plus, you can see our wedding venue from above.
+Plus, you can see El dos del Bec from above.
 The southern part of the circular hike leads along an exposed path.
 If this is not for you, the northern part can also be taken on the way there and back.

-*Tip: You can combine this hike with a walk to the [Piramidi di Zone](../iseo) – impressive earth pyramids that are really something special.*
+*Tip: You can combine this hike with a walk to the [Piramidi di Zone](../iseo) – impressive earth pyramids created by the combination of rocks of different materials and erosion.*

 {{< wikiloc id="244033705" >}}